FreeRateUpdate/docs/accept-leads-default.md

 This document provides instructions on implementing a feed that may be used to immediately notify your CRM system of a lead.
 These values are sent under the POST method.
 The following information outlines the format of the data that will be sent to you.

+You may receive more fields than listed below in a POST; however any field not listed here is deprecated.

 ### Possible Attributes and Values

 Field   | Possible Values   | Lead Type   | Description